 Challenging a Will vs Contesting a Will in Qld.

 These terms often get confused.
-However, there are differences between both, which makes each of these dispute processes distinct.
+However, there are differences between both, making each dispute process distinct.

 Challenging a Will in Queensland.